What Hold's The Nucleus Together?

 - All changes in size of a nuclide, as measured by its charge radius, come from a corresponding change in the volume and density, of 0.000833u Type II plasm matter, and the change in mass and volume (but not density) of captive proton cores.

 - All cores are perpetually spinning in the same universal direction.
 The time for one revolution is called quantum spin (qs).
-The quantum spin of the neutron cores is invariant at 1.764 381 x 10-23 seconds, which is equal to a frequency of 5.667 711 x 1022 revolutions per second.
+The quantum spin of the neutron cores (and free protons) is invariant at 1.764 381 x 10-23 seconds, which is equal to a frequency of 5.667 711 x 1022 revolutions per second.
 The quantum spin of captive proton cores changes with each nuclide and is based on mass and size alone as density remains constant.
 See Neu Mass & Charge Radii Table – Column AX.
 It is hypothesized, that the spin of each core is perpetually synchronized with like (same mass) nuclide cores throughout the cosmos.
 The spins never stop accelerating, and the right hand direction of core spin never changes.

 - In a stable nuclide, the spinning cores within a neucleon never touch each other or the inner S2 surface of the enclosing neucleon membrane.
 There is always a “thin” film of neucleon plasm matter between the spinning core(s) and the non-spinning membrane.
 There is assumed to be pressure, but no “friction” or “spin transfer” between the dense spinning core, and the homogenous less dense non-spinning plasm.